Podcasts

 In addition, we have a range of academics amongst our guests: experts in ancient war poetry, medieval religion, the ‘just war’ tradition, trends in memorialisation, militarism in popular culture, the history of grand strategy-making, human rights, international politics, the psychology of collective action, and processes of identify formation – among many other topics!

 If you have ever wanted to think more about how war stories work and what they do to us, tune in here!
 And don’t forget to subscribe to the show so that you don’t miss an episode.
 Anyone requiring auto captions can access the podcast via YouTube.
-You can find a schedule of upcoming episodes here.

 We are grateful to the University of St Andrews and the Institute of Classical Studies for their generous financial support of this podcast series.